mathiser/RadDeploy/README.md

   - host: storage.some-system.org
     port: 104
     ae_title: FANCYSTORE
+optional_kwargs:
+  INTERESTING_PARAMETER: FooBar
+  USED_FOR_CUSTOM_SERVICE: Niiice
 ```

 ## Configuration of services
-All services in DicomFlow are extensively configurable, but is by default configured to work as is.
+All services in DicomFlow are extensively configurable, but do only change something if you know what you do.

 If you would like to change a configuration, you have two options.
 - Mount a .yaml file with the desired variables into the containers directory `/opt/DicomFlow/conf.d`.
 - Set an environment variable in the docker compose file.

 Configs are (over)loaded in the order:
-- Defaults (found in `/opt/DicomFlow/conf.d/00_default_config.yaml`)
-- `/opt/DicomFlow/conf.d` (alphabetically)
+- Alphabetically from yaml files in `/opt/DicomFlow/conf.d` (Defaults are in `00_default_config.yaml`)
-- Environment variables (order of occurence).
+- Environment variables (order of occurrence).

+Configuration valiable names should be kept in capital letters to be able to easily identify them.

 ### Shared configurations
 RabbitMQ must be configured on all services using the following variables: